Last updated on April 16, 2026

 Tarox Bladewing | Illustration by Aleksi Briclot

-Part of why we don’t have more cards with grandeur is because the mechanic seems antithetical to Commander.
+Part of why we don’t get cards with grandeur is because the mechanic seems antithetical to Commander.
 Sure.
 But that thinking was from a time when WOTC seemed to believe that the only format that cared about legendary creatures was Commander.
 Tell that to World Champion Jean-Emmanuel Depraz and his Esper Legends deck!

 Follow Draftsim for awesome articles and set updates: